 Why Mowing Can Be Beneficial During Pregnancy

-When is Riding Lawn Unsafe for Pregnant Women
+When is Riding a Lawn Mowe Unsafe for Pregnant Women?

 Mowing the Lawn While 10-20 Weeks Pregnant

 It is safe to ride a lawnmower at 10 to 20 weeks of pregnancy.
-It is an excellent way to get some exercise; you have to listen to your body and not push yourself too hard.
+It is an excellent way to get some exercise, but you have to listen to your body and not push yourself too hard.

 Mowing the Lawn While 30-40 Weeks Pregnant